Libensemble/libensemble/docs/FAQ.rst

     export I_MPI_FABRICS_LIST=tmi,tcp
     export I_MPI_FALLBACK=1

-Another alternative is to run libEnsemble in central mode, in which libEnsemble runs on dedicated nodes, while launching all sub-jobs to other nodes.
+Alternatively, libEnsemble can be run in central mode where all workers run on dedicated nodes, while launching all sub-jobs onto other nodes.

 **What does "_pickle.UnpicklingError: invalid load key, '\x00'." indicate?**